claracruz/fusionjs/README.md

 ### Data modelling and state management utilities

-The data modelling and state management utilities consists of three parts; FusionModel and FusionImmutable.
+The data modelling and state management utilities consists of two parts; FusionModel and FusionImmutable.

 ### FusionModel